web-platform-dx/web-features/docs/reviewing.md

    - The pull request has the [blocked label](https://github.com/web-platform-dx/web-features/pulls?q=is%3Aopen+is%3Apr+label%3Ablocked)
    - A reviewer asked to re-review before merging or has requested changes that have not been addressed with a commit or comment
    - The author explicitly asked to delay merging
-   - The author explicitly asked fro review from all requested reviewers (the presumption is at least one but not all)
+   - The author explicitly asked for review from all requested reviewers (the presumption is at least one but not all)

    If a blocker no longer applies, remove the label or dismiss the stale review.